Roll Your Russian R’s Like a Ruski

-Keep reading the page below for more methods of learning how to roll your Russian R’s, but if you want to learn Russian you may want to try my personal favorite program.
+Keep reading the page below for more methods of learning how to roll your Russian R’s, but if you want to become conversational in Russian you might want to try the program that helped me do that.

 It’s very good at teaching you to speak and understand the basics.

 Click on the Russian flag below to try a free lesson.

 - Try the dR method which is supposedly the only way Lenin was able to “fake” the trill sound.
 It is similar to the pD Method.

 - Try saying “Dracula” and see if it helps you roll the R by putting a D in front of it.
 Touch the tip of your tongue to the bottom of your two top front teeth.
 Then when say “Dracula” and notice the tongue moves loosely but quickly from the tips of your teeth to the roof of your mouth.